pizzaperp95/PepperoniPages/docs/p2f.md

 value is also simple, just replace this with whatever value you want to set.

-In the P2F 0 standard, variables are only used for setting the P2Format version.
+In the P2F 0 standard, variables are only used for setting the P2Format version, and the template file.

 **WARNING:** Variables cannot be set inside the MD source of the file.